Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Office supplies

 SWAP accepts office supplies in reusable condition.
-Larger quantities must be boxed and labeled prior to transport to SWAP.
+Supplies must be boxed up and labeled with contents prior to transport to SWAP.

 Pallets